-Figure 1-1 illustrates the connection configuration for an XRF system controller.
+Figure 1 illustrates the connection configuration for a XRF system controller.

-Figure 1-1: Connection Diagram for System Controller with XRF6 Routers for a 128x128 System
+Figure 1: Connection diagram for system controller with XRF6 routers for a 128x128 system.

-Four XRF6 routers are illustrated for a 128x128 configuration (RF splitters and combiners not shown).
+Four XRF6 routers are illustrated for a 128x128 configuration ( RF splitters and combiners not shown ).
 Each XRF6 router has two frame controller (FC) cards that are designated as either primary or secondary via the chassis orientation table of the SC.

-It is strongly recommended that all equipment involved with the router system be located on its own IP network.
+It is strongly recommended that all equipmentment involved with the router system be located on its own IP network.

 The SC uses SNMP (Simple Network Management Protocol) to communicate with the FCs of each router.
-The primary SC card communicates with the primary FCs and the secondary SC card communicates with the secondary FCs.
+The primary SC card communicates with the primary FCs and the secondary SC card with the secondary FCs.